paulroho/HalEval/README.md

 HalEval
 =======

-Spike of implementing a REST-Service in .NET using WebApi.Hal
+Spike of implementing a REST-Service in .NET using [WebApi.Hal](https://github.com/JakeGinnivan/WebApi.Hal).